doomemacs/doomemacs/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: "Feature Request"
+name: Feature request
-about: "Make suggestions for improving Doom Emacs"
+about: Make suggestions for improving Doom Emacs
+labels: is:request
-title: "[FEATURE] "
+title: "[REQUEST] "
-labels: "is:request", "status:pending-review"
+assignees: ''
 ---

 **Describe the feature**
-Summarize your suggestion or request.

-Include why it would be helpful and what type of user it would benefit most.

-If this feature is implemented in another editor or Emacs distro, please include screenshots or screencasts of it.
-If possible, include the names of the relevant commands and not just the keybinds to invoke them.
-Links to their implementation in source code would tremendously speed up processing of this request.
+Start with a brief 1 or 2 sentence summary of feature.

+Then follow up with an extended explanation, if necessary.
+Here are some suggestions on what to include:
+- How is it helpful?
+- How is the feature used?
+- If the feature involves new plugins, include links to them
+- iF the feature involves replacement of current functionality, describe how the new functionality is better.
+- If the feature is implemented in another editor Emacs distro:
+  - Include screenshots or screencasts of it
+  - Include links to its implementation
+  - Include names of commands (and not just the keybinds to invoke them)

 **System information**